What Is Considered a Catastrophic Injury?

 Special damages are the first consideration in any injury claim, which are definitive financial damages based on medical bills and lost wages when the injured party is unable to work in the future.
-General damages is where the claimant is made whole in the compensation process, those being the claims for pain-and-suffering associated with ongoing medical issues.
+General damages are where the claimant is made whole in the compensation process, those being the claims for pain and suffering associated with ongoing medical issues.

 Each element can amount to a significant sum when they are calculated for a lifetime, but certain factors can also still result in a discounted award based on personal fault or insurance coverage limitations.

 Always remember that cases stemming from catastrophic injuries are always serious and complicated legal matters that require the expertise of an experienced personal injury attorney who understands how to craft a solid case for maximum damages while knowing what to expect in terms of a defense from the responsible parties.

 The attorney you choose can make a major difference in the final outcome of your catastrophic injury claim.
 The Spence Law Firm is made up of a team of seasoned, compassionate, and aggressive trial lawyers with decades of experience fighting on behalf of each client we represent.

 Wherever you are located, we will fight for your rights to just compensation.

 If you or a loved one sustained a catastrophic injury due to another’s negligence, contact The Spence Law Firm at (844) 477-3623 or use our convenient online form to discuss your case.